 What is the Money Market?

-The money market is where investments are carried out for short term gains.
+The money market is where investments are carried out for short term gains or for wealth creation.
 They are safe investments with high liquidity and short maturity, well suited to a small investor.

 It is a component of the Nigerian Financial Market used by enterprises to raise funds for financing working capital.
 It is also used by the government to bridge the gap between its receipts and expenditures.
 The short term instruments traded in the money market include – Treasury bills, Call money fund, Certificate of deposits, Treasury certificates, Bankers unit fund, Commercial bills and Stabilization securities.

 Dealers in the money market are individual institutions with excess funds, and those in need of funds.
 These transactions usually happen between financial institutions and companies and involve large amounts.
 Regardless of this, individuals can invest small amounts because their resources are pooled together by the financial institutions to trade in the money market (invest in the right securities).

 Types of Money Market

 There are two fundamental types you should consider, namely: Discount and Parallel money markets

 The discount money market comprises institutions that deal with bills of exchange, while the parallel money market is the horizontal transfer of credit to meet the tailored needs of both lenders and borrowers.